 - The general guidance of “social distancing” applies in the local area.
 It would be prudent to plan for requirements to assess the possibility of subjects being infected with COVID-19 or possible suspension of direct interaction with human subjects in the local area.

-Announcements from the Office of the Vice Provost for Research
+Announcements from the Office of the Vice President for Research and Innovation (OVPRI)

 - Essential On-Campus Research 3/22/20